iuggyugWQE/1/README.md

 - [Blueprints Example for Unreal Engine 4.26](./ExampleBlueprints_EOS_4.26/README.md) (requires Online Subsystem Blueprints)
 - [C++ Example for Unreal Engine 4.26](./ExampleCPP_EOS_4.26/README.md)

+If you would like to deploy the C++ example as a dedicated server running on Kubernetes, refer to [the Agones example documentation](./AgonesResources/).

 ### Legacy examples

 The following example projects are no longer maintained.
 Unless you have a specific reason to use the projects below, it's recommended you use one of the maintained examples above.
 Legacy examples have less features.